designstem/projects/colorblindness/index-06-calculator.md

 ~Lets reflect on what you achieved.~

 <br>

 1. Think of other methods to make information accessible other than color coding it.
 What could you do else?
 2. Reflect on what you learned.
 What was new for you or interesting?
+What was difficult or easy?
 3. Do you think the information will be useful for you as a designer?
-4. What about the social relevance - do you think that designing for people with CVD helps them in their daily lives?
+4. What about the social relevance: When we design, should we focus more on people with CVD?
+Is it more difficult/more work to do so?

 <br>